 You can choose to generate the testbench when generating the core in the IP Manager Configuration window.
+To generate testbench, the Optional Signals option must be enabled.

 Note: You must include all .v files generated in the /testbench directory in your simulation.